Seagate/seagate-tools/README.md

 ## Dashboard

-It carries the source code for deploying web based graphical user interface to host performance statistics and plotting performance trends by data collected using another tool called PerfPro present at ~/seagate-tools/performance/PerfPro.
+It carries the source code of web based graphical user interfaces such as Cortx-Companion, Perf-Rest and SuperPerf.
 This directory consists sub-directories for:

 ### Cortx-Companion